What is CC_Engine_x64.exe in Windows?

 How to remove CC_Engine_x64.exe

-1. First, right-click on the taskbar and select “Task Manager”.
-In the Task Manager window, find and select “MSI.CentralServer.exe” under the Processes tab.
-Click “End Task”.How to disable MSI CC_Engine_x64.exe service
+1. Start by right-clicking the taskbar and picking “Task Manager”.
+In Task Manager, find “MSI.CentralServer.exe” under Processes and click “End Task”.How to disable MSI CC_Engine_x64.exe service

-4. In the search bar under “Apps & features”, type “MSI Center” or “Dragon Center” (depending on which software is installed on your system).
-Click on the appropriate software from the results, and select “Uninstall”.Uninstall MSI Center Windows 11
+4. Under “Apps & features”, type in “MSI Center” or “Dragon Center” (whichever you have).
+Pick it from the list and hit “Uninstall”.Uninstall MSI Center Windows 11

-5. If you can’t find the software in Apps & features, you can manually uninstall it.
-Navigate to C:\Program Files (x86)\MSI\MSI Center\Engine, and double-click on “unins000.exe” to start the uninstallation process.Remove CC_Engine_x64.exe
+5. If it’s not listed, you can manually uninstall by going to C:\Program Files (x86)\MSI\MSI Center\Engine, and double-click on “unins000.exe” to start the uninstall process.Remove CC_Engine_x64.exe

 Related resource: Can’t Completely Uninstall a Driver in Windows 11 (Fix)